faizilham/msc-thesis/main/ch4_simple_model.typ

 $ <eq:ForwardSafeReachFunc>
 ]

 The SafeReach function returns the reachable value set if it only contains a single value.
 Otherwise, it returns non-occluded construction sites.
-The Sources function merely resolve a singleton set of variable reference $(x, p')$ into its safely-reachable set.
+The Sources function merely resolves a singleton set of variable reference $(x, p')$ into its safely-reachable set.
 The soundness of our overall analysis depends on the correctness of safely-reachable property.
 This is because later in the utilization analysis, the analysis determines which value should be marked as utilized based on the Sources function, which depends on SafeReach function.
 The set #box($sigma = "SafeReach"(p, e)$) is safely reachable if either there is only at most one reference ($abs(sigma) < 2$) or all references in $sigma$ are construction calls that exist exclusively.

 We provide the full proof of this property in @apx:SafeReachProof.
 In short, we prove that if there are two construction calls that do not exist exclusively, such that one call's node is an ancestor to the other, the ancestor call must be included in the occluded set.
-Since the result of SafeReach always excludes the occluded set if there are more than one reachable definitions, its member cannot be an ancestor to each other, and thus exist exclusively to each other.
+Since the result of SafeReach always excludes the occluded set if there is more than one reachable definition, its members cannot be ancestors to each other and thus exist exclusively to each other.

 @eq:SafelyReachableAnalysisEx shows an example of the result of the analysis, with `Src(a)` the resolved safely-reachable values of `a` at that point.
 Notice that at line 9, the references ${C_1, C_3, (b, L_7)}$ are reachable, but since $C_1$ is occluded and reference to $b$ is not the only reference, only $C_3$ is safely-reachable.